 SFTY 700A MSOSM Thesis I 3 Credits (3,0)

 This course is the first of a two-course sequence (SFTY 700A and 700b) to complete the degree program through the accomplishment of a thesis.
 The student will propose and begin to develop a written document on an Occupational Safety and Health Management topic, supervised throughout its preparation by the student's Thesis Committee.
 The document is intended to demonstrate the student's mastery in a topic of Occupational Safety and Health Management and be of satisfactory quality for publication.
 Following satisfactory performance within this course, the student will continue on to SFTY 700B for the completion and submittal of the thesis.

 SFTY 700B MSOSM Thesis II 3 Credits (3,0)

 This course is the second of a two-course sequence (SFTY 700A and 700b) to complete the degree program through the accomplishment of a thesis.
-The student will complete their thesis under the supervision of the student's Thesis Committee.
+The student will complete his or her thesis under the supervision of the student's Thesis Committee.
 The document is intended to demonstrate the student's mastery of the topic and be of satisfactory quality for publication.
 Following satisfactory performance within this course, the student will be permitted to graduate from the program.